UniTime/unitime-doc/edit-room-feature.md

 ## Screen Description

-In the Edit Room Feature screen, you can change the feature's properties that you entered in the [Add Room Feature](add-room-feature) screen and you can indicate which rooms have this feature.
+In the Add and Edit Room Feature screens, the user can add or change the feature's properties.

 ![Edit Room Feature](images/edit-room-feature-1.png){:class='screenshot'}